Skip to content

 9

-# Distinguished by the value of $1
+# It differentiates based on the value of $1.

 if [ $1 != 'worker' ]; then